OptiMUS-0.3: Using Large Language Models to Model and Solve Optimization Problems at Scale: Experiments

 \section{Experiments}

 In this section, we conduct a comprehensive evaluation of OptiMUS-0.3.
-We showcase the superior performance of OptiMUS-0.3 on the NLP4LP dataset\footnote{In the tests, we assume that the parameter names are given and identified in the problem description.}, highlighting its strengths and weaknesses.
+We showcase the superior performance of OptiMUS-0.3 on both the NLP4LP dataset and two existing benchmark datasets for optimization modeling highlighting its strengths and weaknesses.
 An ablation study demonstrates the impact of different system components on our results, and a sensitivity analysis probes the internal dynamics of OptiMUS-0.3.
 We conclude this section by identifying failure cases and potential areas for further improvement.